DahlmannIT/UIP_WS19-20_Infrastructure/README.md

 To persist the data in the database you need a `PRIMARY KEY` for the data.
 Our stream processing framework Flink is used for this purpose.
 You need to deploy the existing Flink job `KeyHashingJob.jar` to generate primary keys for all your data in order to persist them.
 If your original data source writes to the `Input`-topic in Kafka, you have to deploy the `KeyHashingJob.jar` (see next step) in which case the InputTopic should be named `Input` and OutputTopic should be named `Input_persist`.
 You can also configure those variables in the Flinkjob.

-To make your own Flinkjob, check
+To make your own Flinkjob, check [Flink Hashing Job](https://github.com/DahlmannIT/UIP_WS19-20_Infrastructure/tree/master/Flink%20Hashing%20Job) for an example.

-neuen Flink job deployen über "flink-example" branch "HashingJob" und dort die Parameter ändern - für output-topic ein "_persist" hinzufügen. dann dort in der umgebungs-console: "gradle clean shadowJar" eine .jar erzeugen (/gradle/lib) und diese als Flinkjob verwenden

-### 3.3  Deploying Flink-job
+### 3.3  Deploying Flink-Job

-* `localhost:8081`

-* Submit new Job -> upload & start jar

-//* Type in field "Program Arguments" "--input-topic transaction_data" and submit

-  * Flink-examples in Jonathan Github

-* Entwickler entscheidet in JAR ob aus Postgres gelesen wird und wo es gespeichert wird (Postgres, ElasticSearch)

-To deploy the Flink job you have to go to `localhost:8081` where the Flink GUI is accessible.
+To deploy the Flink-Job you have to go to `localhost:8081` where the Flink GUI is accessible.
 Click the `Submit new Job`-button to upload and start the `KeyHashingJob.jar`.
-See the Flink examples below.
+See the Flink examples below for a more detailed view of Flink-Jobs.
+If you can't access the Flink GUI, you can also deploy a Job in the Flink-Bash (called Jobmanager): `./bin/flink run <directory/name.jar>`.

 ### 3.4 Accessing PostgreSQL